• Home

 Although we are happy to share resources and professional therapy contacts if anyone needs to talk to someone more, we are aware the event is in a public space, so we ask for everyone to focus on their 10 minute story and that everyone keeps what they hear confidential.
 If you would like to share more about your experiences of death and grief in a more intimate space, do consider attending one of our monthly Grief Gatherings.

-Death Stories poster April 2025 (pdf)
+Death Stories May to August 2025 (pdf)

 Download